stratosphere-ve/docs/docs/index.md

 It should only take about **10–25 minutes** if you actually know what you're doing with Python.
 (And realistically, you *should* know Python if you're planning on contributing anything.
-We don't provide Python tutorials.)
+We don't do Python tutorials.)

 ---